sixnathan/sixnathansite/structure.md

 3. **Navigation**:
    - No "back to projects" links on project pages
+   - No "back to natmood" links on module pages

 4. **Git Workflow**:
    - Commit and push after every codebase change